siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 </pre>

 #### Configuration Commands
-Configuration commands are all the motor settings, axis settings, PWM settings, system settings, and other things that should be set up before tyou enter a cycle.
-This is the "static model" for the machinbe, and is represented by a series of stateful Resources (e.g. {"x":null}, {"1":null}, {"sys":null} )
+Configuration commands are all the motor settings, axis settings, PWM settings, system settings, and other things that should be set up **before** you enter a cycle.
+This is the "static model" for the machine, and is represented by a series of stateful Resources (e.g. {"x":null}, {"1":null}, {"sys":null} )

-For a configuration or action command this means that the values are applied and (usually) the EEPROM is updated.
-See [EEPROM Handling](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#eeprom-handling) - this is important.

-Commands are not pulled from the serial buffer until the firmware knows it has the resources (time and space) to process them. one at a time from the serial buffer. the designated termination character set by  with a  (aka a Gcode "block", if it's Gcode).
+Reading a configuration command (e.g. {"xvm":null} or {"x":null} ) is a no-brainer as it's just a retrieval.
+Setting one (e.g.  {"xvm":16000} ) is more complicated as this usually implies that the new value is persisted to non-volatile memory (aka NVM, EEPROM).
+On the Xmega, at least, this persistence operation is painful in that it must disable all interrupts while the NVM write occurs.
+This means 2 things:

+1. You cannot do a configuration write during a machining cycle as the steppers will stop
+2. There can be no serial activity the duration of the write (something < 30 ms)

+The simplest way to deal with this is to (1) don't issue config commands during a cycle, and (2) always run configuration commands synchronously.
+In other words, always wait until you receive the response from a command before sending the next one.
+Do not just blast them down to the serial buffer as you would a gcode command.

 #### Action Commands
+There are a small number of commands that look like configs but actually perform actions or return 'reports".
+These are:

+* {"sr":null} - retrieve

 #### In-Cycle Commands / Out-Of-Cycle Commands